jechiy/hitchhiker/source/_posts/2015-04-27-how-i-built-this-thing-part-2.md

 ### Different kind of process

-Now let's go back to the **app/source/_views/default.twig** The interesting part here is the following code:
+Now, let's go back to the **app/source/_views/default.twig**.
+The interesting part here is the following code:

 ```.language-twig
 {% verbatim %}{% block content_wrapper %}